 - New pet guardians must agree to provide their adopted companion animal with healthy food, water, living space, exercise, companionship, veterinary care and lots of love!

 - All our adoptable pets are spayed or neutered before adoption.
 They are current on vaccinations, microchipped, de-wormed and have received flea prevention.
-All cats have been tested for FIV/FeLV.
-Many of our animals have also received dentals and major or minor medical care.
+Many of our animals have received dentals and major or minor medical care.
 We share information with our adopters about each pet’s medical history while in our care.
 Once adopted, the new pet guardian is responsible for providing any vet care the dog or cat might need in the future.